-What to Do If iPhone Won't Connect to Wi-Fi
+How to Fix iPhone Won't Connect to WiFi - 2021

 One of the primary uses of our iPhones is using them to surf the network and socialize on different social media platforms.
 To do this, one needs to have an uninterruptable network connection, most probably from Wi-Fi.